vippsas/vipps-login-api/vipps-login-api-howitworks.md

 ---
 END_METADATA -->

-# Vipps Login in browser: How It Works
+# How it works in the browser

 <!-- START_COMMENT -->